BearToCode/carta/docs/src/pages/editing-styles.svelte.md

 </Code>

-If you use a [custom theme](https://shiki.matsu.io/guide/load-theme)(or also a custom language), you need to specify it, so that it gets loaded into the highlighter:
+If you use a [custom theme](https://shiki.matsu.io/guide/load-theme)(or a custom language), you need to provide it inside the options, so that it gets loaded into the highlighter:

 <Code>